Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 -  ![Points](../../Assets/Icons/Points02.png "[Points]") (Points)
 Click the ![Points](../../Assets/Icons/Points02.png "[Points]") (Points) button to the right of the workflow name to display the context menu.
 The following menu entries are available:

+  - *Triggers*
+  Click this entry to add triggers and conditions.
+The *Edit trigger for workflow "Workflow name"* window is displayed, see [Edit trigger for workflow "Workflow name"](#edit-trigger-for-workflow-workflow-name).

   - *Import JSON*
   Click this entry to import data in JSON format.
 The *Import JSON* window is displayed, see [Import JSON](#import-json).